 Elephant rides are not common in Malaysia but there are some places that offer elephant riding.
 Wild elephants will not allow humans to ride on them.

-In order to tame a wild elephant, it is tortured to break in the elephant so a human can ride it.
+In order to tame a wild elephant, they are tortured to break into the elephant so a human can ride it.
 The torture involves repeated beatings and stabbings with bullhooks.

-This is the main reason NOT to ride the elephants as it will encourage the practise.
+This is the main reason NOT to ride the elephants as it will encourage the practice.